unavi-xyz/docs/src/content/docs/content/worlds.md

 ## Hosting

 Just like websites, worlds need servers to host them.

 The host server adds **multiplayer functionality** to your world.
+It has the job of connecting players together, and facilitating communication between them.

 UNAVI runs a host server that is used by default for any worlds created at [unavi.xyz](https://unavi.xyz).
 However, you have the option of runnning your own host server, giving you complete control and ownership of your creations.